-In addition to these attachments, Mr. Robinson incorporates by reference the Record on Appeal, transcript, and pleadings filed below in the Court of Appeals.
+In addition to these attachments, Mr. Robinson incorporates by reference the Record on Appeal and the transcript, which have previously been filed with the Court in this case, COA 21-144, and his appellate brief, to be filed on or before 1 April 2021.